Let’s face it, you’ve probably been working way too hard.

 I never wanted to be famous.
 I only wanted to be great. ~Ray Charles

-Fame is (or at least should be) the public recognition that you have achieved some degree of mastery at your chosen profession.
+Fame is (or at least should be) the public recognition that you have achieved some degree of mastery in your chosen profession.
 What fame shouldn’t be, however, is a goal in itself.

 Despite what you may have heard, there are no shortcuts.